Planning Division

 Select Example Projects

-Housing development on faith-owned land and villages of micro homes can range in size, ownership/rental structure, populations housed, and affordability.
+Housing development on faith-owned land and villages of cottages can range in size, ownership/rental structure, populations housed, and affordability.
 The list below gives a glimpse into what other projects have looked like.

 Staff Contact